cadojo/CR3BP-Manifold-Research/README.md

 ## Open Source Licenses

-All works in this repository are licensed under the Unlicense Open Source license (that is, they are free and available within public domain) with __one__ exception: all papers under the `papers` directory are licensed with the permissive MIT license.
+All works in this repository are licensed under the Unlicense Open Source license (that is, they are free and available within public domain) with __one__ exception: all papers and notebooks under the `papers` and `notebooks` directories are licensed with the permissive MIT license.

 ## Background
 Halo orbits are theoretically perfectly periodic orbits about equilibrium positions (a.k.a.